-Aut umn Spring 1 Spring 2 Summer 1 Summer 2 Rec Which stories are special and why?
+Aut umn Spi ring Sum nmer Year Group: Reception Which stories are special and why?
 What times are special and why?
 What is special about our world?
 Which people are special and why?
 What places are special and why?
-Being special: Where do we belong?
-Learning outcomes intended to help learners achieve end of year outcomes. talk about some religious stories recognise some religious words, e.g. about God identify some of their own feelings in the stories they hear identify a sacred text e.g. Bible, Qur'an talk about what Jesus teaches about keeping promises and say why keeping promises is a good thing to do talk about what Jesus teaches about saying 'thank you', and why it is give examples of special occasions and suggest features of a good celebration recall simple stories connected with Christmas and a festival from another faith say why Christmas and a festival from another faith is a special time for Christians/ members of the other faith. talk about things they find interesting, puzzling or wonderful and also about their own experiences and feelings about the world re-tell stories, talking about what they say about the world, God, human beings think about the wonders of the natural world, expressing ideas and feelings express ideas about how to look after animals and plants talk about what talk about people who are special to them say what makes their family and friends special to them identify some of the qualities of a good friend reflect on the question 'Am I a good friend?' recall and talk about stories of Jesus as a friend to others recall stories about special people in other religions and talk about what we can learn talk about somewhere that is special to themselves, saying why be aware that some religious people have places which have special meaning for them talk about the things that are special and valued in a place of worship identify some significant features of sacred places recognise a place of worship get to know and use appropriate words to talk about their thoughts re-tell religious stories making connections with personal experiences share and record occasions when things have happened in their lives that made them feel special recall simply what happens at a traditional Christian infant baptism and dedication additional opportunity if you have children from religions other than Christianity in your setting recall simply what Auto umn Spring 1 Spring 2 Summer 1 Summer 2 Y1 Believing What do Christians believe God is like?
-Believing Who is a Muslim and what do they believe?
-Expressing What makes some places sact Muslims? red to Christians and Learning outcomes intended to Identify what a parable is.
-Tell the story of the Lost Son from the Bible simply, and recognise a link with the concept of God as a forgiving Father.
-Talk about some simple ideas about Muslim beliefs about God, making links with some of the 99 Names of Allah (A1).
-Identify special objects and symbols found in a place where people worship and be able to say something about what they mean and how they are used (A3). help learners achieve end of year Give clear, simple accounts of what the story means to Christians.
-Re-tell a story about the life of the Prophet Muhammad (A2).
-Talk about ways in which stories, objects, symbols and actions used in churches, mosques and/or synagogues show what people believe (B2). outcomes.
-Give at least two examples of a way in which Christians show their belief in God as loving and forgiving; for example, by saying sorry; by seeing God as welcoming them back; by forgiving others.
-Recognise some objects used by Muslims and suggest why they are important (A2).
-Describe some of the ways in which people use music in worship, and talk about how different kinds of music makes them feel (C1).
-Give an example of how Christi practice in worship; by saying s • Identify some ways Muslims mark Ramadan and celebrate Eid-ul-Fitr and how this might make them feel (B1).
+Being special: where do we belong?
+Learning outcomes intended to help learners achieve end of year outcomes.
+Talk about some religious stories recognise some religious words, e.g. about God.
+Identify some of their own feelings in the stories they hear.
+Identify a sacred text e.g. Bible, Qur'an.
+Talk about what Jesus teaches about keeping promises and say why keeping promises is a good thing to do.
+Talk about what Jesus teaches about saying 'thank you', and why it is important to be thanked.
+Understand what Christians think God is like.
+Give examples of special occasions and suggest features of a good celebration.
+Recall simple stories connected with Christmas and a festival from another faith.
+Say why Christmas and a festival from another faith is a special time for Christians/ members of the other faith.
+Talk about things they find interesting, puzzling or wonderful and also about their own experiences and feelings about the world.
+Re-tell stories, talking about what they say about the world, God, human beings.
+Think about the wonders of the natural world, expressing ideas and feelings express ideas about how to look after animals and plants.
+Talk about what people do to mess up the world.
+Talk about people who are special to them.
+Say what makes their family and friends special to them.
+Identify some of the qualities of a good friend.
+Reflect on the question 'Am I a good friend?'
+Recall and talk about stories of Jesus as a friend to others.
+Recall stories about special people in other religions and talk about what we can learn.
+Talk about somewhere that is special to themselves, saying why.
+Be aware that some religious people have places which have special meaning for them.
+Talk about the things that are special and valued in a place of worship.
+Identify some significant features of sacred places.
+Recognise a place of worship.
+Get to know and use appropriate words to talk about their thoughts.
+What makes some places special to Muslims?
+Re-tell religious stories making connections with personal experiences.
+Share and record occasions when things have happened in their lives that made them feel special.
+Recall simply what happens at a traditional Christian infant baptism and dedication.
+Additional opportunity if you have children from religions other than Christianity in your setting recall simply what happens when a baby is welcomed into a religion?